mattermost/docs/source/process/how-to-run-a-hackathon.rst

   - Provide guidelines and best practices for creating presentations (both for staff and community).
   - Three minutes allowed per Hackathon participant.
 For multiple submissions, five minutes total is allowed to present.
-  - Ask participants who can't attend submit a demo video, which are shared during the call.
+  - Ask participants who can't attend to submit a demo video, which are shared during the call.

 J. (T-plus 5 working days)
 ----------------------------------------------------------------